SiddhantAttavar/dotfiles/README.md

 ### Android / Termux <a name = "termux"></a>
  - Clone this repository: `git clone https://github.com/SiddhantAttavar/dotfiles.git ~/.dotfiles`
- - cd into the dotfiles-windows directory: `cd ~/.dotfiles`
+ - cd into the dotfiles directory: `cd ~/.dotfiles`
  - Run `termux-setup.sh` in bash as an administrator with the command: `bash termux-setup.sh`

 ## Programs and other things I use <a name = "programs"></a>